laxa88/ara-app/README.md

 - OK Add eslint + airbnb rules
 - OK Add prettier
 - OK Add jest
-- Convert project to TypeScript
+- OK Convert project to TypeScript

 Notes: Each npm library evolves over time, so there is never a tutorial that can smoothly get you up and running in 5 minutes (unless the tutorial was written recently).
 Best way is to refer to points above, and install each library separately according to each of their "Installation Guide".